enkidevs/curriculum/SQL/DDL/indicies/when-to-add-indexes.md

-# When to add indexes
+# When to add Indices
 author: SebaRaba

 levels: